Jajoo/RoboRams6078-App/README.md

 ## Where am I at right now?
 Haven't even started yet 4/6/16

 Got the button working to switch between XML forms 4/24/16

 ##Problems
 If I'm planning to try not to use internet how will I get all the apps sync'd up with match times and such, maybe have app devices plugged up and sync'd before matches

 Need to stop procastinating and playing video games

+Trying to get Android Studio working with GitHub so I don't have to learn git, might have to learn git